 Street Snippets is an online short story creation platform for all students, including grade school, middle school, and high school students.
-It encourages your young authors to write in a safe, monitored environment, exchanging stories with their peers.
+It encourages young authors to write in a safe, monitored environment, exchanging stories with their peers.
 To encourage engagement, the platform is presented as a writing game.
 Students gain recognition by submitting a short story based upon a “Street Snippet”, a small fragment of a conversation heard while passing someone on the street.

 Mark Miller, Senior Storyteller